 The Club’s spares operations are governed by the Spares Committee, which is chaired by the Club’s Chairman.
 The members of the Committee are John Sword, Brian Green, Charles Atkinson, Colin Mallett.
-Martin Peters, Michael Nassim and Robin Cooke.
+Martin Peters, Michael Nassim, David Bracey and Robin Cooke.

 The introduction of new parts is very time-consuming, and with only the Committee members working on it in their (limited) spare time, progress in the past has been slow.
-In order to accelerate things, the Club has set up five Model Groups, bringing in a wider spread of members who do not have to join the Committee.
+In order to accelerate things, the Club has set up five Model Groups, aiming to involve a wider spread of members in new parts projects, who do not have to join the Committee.

 Members of the Model Groups undertake the work required to introduce new parts and are generally enthusiastic and knowledgeable owners or those engaged in professional repair/maintenance of the relevant cars, who are willing to invest time and effort to help to bring new parts into the system.
 Further volunteers are needed.

-It was intended that each Model Group would be led by a member of the Spares Committee but that has proved impossible.
-Nevertheless, each group reports to the committee on a regular basis.
+Where possible each Model Group is led by a member of the Spares Committee.
+Each group reports to the Committee on a regular basis.

 The Model Groups and their respective leaders are: